-When we say “command shell”, on Windows we mean Command Prompt, and on Linux and OS X we mean Terminal (or your favourite command shell).
+You will need to (briefly) work with a command-line interfaces to complete this method.
+When we say “command-line”, on Windows we mean Command Prompt, and on Linux and macOS we mean Terminal (or your favourite command shell).

 1. Install dependencies¶

-- If you don’t already have Git, follow the instructions on the GitHub website to set up Git.
+If you don’t already have Git, follow the instructions on the GitHub website to set up Git.

 Run the script to deploy the app to Heroku.
 Replace

 yourappnamewith your preferred URL.
 Your website will be at

-python deploy_heroku.py <yourappname>
+python deploy_heroku.py yourappname

 This script has other options that you might find useful.
 Run